DiGrande.it

 The Advanced tab

-This tab contains advanced options.
-These options are only stored in the configuration profile and never in the active document.
+This tab contains advanced-level options.
+These settings are stored only in the configuration profile and never in the loaded document.

-- Data transfer: This is where you choose how Biblos sends data to the printer (one page at a time or all in bulk);
+- Data Transfer: This setting allows you to choose how Biblos sends data to the printer (either one page at a time or all at once as a single block).

-- Report any untranslated characters: if during the preparation of the document some characters do not match in the chosen braille table, activating this box Biblos indicates how many characters have not been translated.
-For untranslated characters a special code is used, customizable from the properties of each Braille table.
-The window also shows which characters have not been translated;
+- Report untranslated characters: If, during document preparation, some characters do not match the selected braille table, enabling this option will prompt Biblos to report how many characters couldn't be translated.
+These untranslated characters will be represented using a special customizable code, set in each braille table's properties.
+The window also displays which characters were not translated.

-- Preview encoding: from this box you can choose the generic encoding to use in the Braille preview.
-This choice can be useful for reading the preview correctly on your Braille display;
+- Preview encoding: From this dropdown, you can choose the general encoding to be used in the braille preview.
+This setting helps ensure the preview is correctly readable on your braille display.

-- Print Braille Code Table: This button prints the Braille codes of your printer.
-This function is useful only in cases where the Braille encoding set in your printer does not correspond to any Braille model that can be configured in Biblos.
-The code list will be used to produce a new braille model, so collaboration will be needed.
+- Print braille code chart: This button prints the braille codes as recognized by your printer.
+This function is useful only if the braille encoding set in your printer does not match any of the braille models configurable in Biblos.
+The list of codes will help in creating a new braille model, which requires collaboration.